mjtiv/VADT/README.md

 ### Part 3.
 Binomial Test

-VADT performs a binomial test on all testable biallelic samples in the dataset using SciPy's binomial test module.
+VADT performs a binomial test on all informative "testable" biallelic samples in the dataset using SciPy's binomial test module.
 Utilizing the raw read counts from the VCF file.

 Link for Binomial Test: https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.binom_test.html

 ### Part 4 Statistical Analysis of Binomial Results

-VADT performs two different types of statistical analysis of the data (varying models) to identify significant ASE results, a meta analysis or a per sample analysis of the data.
-Both tests give similiar results, but adress the question of identifying statisically significant ASE variants in slighly different ways and it is up to the user to choose which model is best for their dataset.
-An explanation of how each test is specifically performed is explained below.
+VADT performs two different types of statistical analysis of the data (varying models) to identify significant ASE results, a meta-analysis (variants) or multi-dimensional p-value adjustment (samples).
+Each test is examining the data in a different way either to identify significant variants or significant samples.

 #### Part 4 A. Meta-Analysis (Variants)

-After performing the binomial test, VADT next performs a meta-analysis accross all tested samples per variant using Fisher's Method (Fisher 1958) to combine p-values.
-After getting the final p-value from the meta-analysis an FDR (Benjamini-Hochberg 1995) correction is performed on the data and the significant variants (q-value cutoff defined by user) reported.
+After implementing the binomial test, VADT next performs a meta-analysis accross all tested samples on per variant basis using Fisher's Method (Fisher 1958).
+The underlying idea of Fisher's meta-analysis is that by combining p-values together significance may be indentified from the aggregation of samples.
+After getting the final p-value from the meta-analysis an FDR (Benjamini-Hochberg 1995) is implemented on the final meta p-values.
+The cutoff for significance of the adjusted p-values is determined by the user in the parameter file.

 Linke for Combine P-values Test: https://docs.scipy.org/doc/scipy-0.19.1/reference/generated/scipy.stats.combine_pvalues.html

 #### Part 4 B. Multi-dimensional P-value Adjustment (Samples)

-After performing the binomial test, VADT next performs a multi-dimensional p-value adjustment on a per sample basis (Guo 2010) based on a user defined p-value cutoff.
+After performing the binomial test, VADT next performs a multi-dimensional p-value adjustment on a per sample basis (Guo 2010) based on a user defined p-value cutoff that gets implemented at the various stages of multi-dimensional adjustment.
 The multi-dimensional p-value adjustment tries to take into account the multi-diminesionality of the datasets by adjusting p-values in both the x & y direction of the data.

+#### Note to Users
 It is important to point out VADT is not a black box program and all intermediate files are retained for the user to help the user better understand each step performed and also identify bugs in the program.
 No program is perfect and can always be improved!